object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

 :meth:`~object.__init__`
     The :term:`constructor` for :class:`Expression` assumes that an expression is defined by a series of operands.
-Terminals have an empty list of operands but do have something that other expressions lack, a value.
+Terminals have an empty list of operands but do have something that other expressions lack: a value.
 In the case of :class:`Number`, this is a number, while for :class:`Symbol` the value is a string (usually a single character). :class:`Terminal` therefore needs its own :meth:`__init__` which will take a value argument.